jpburstrom/supercollider/README_BELA.md

 a) See below at compiling and installing

-b) Set the system time:
+b) Set the system time (probably not needed if the board gets the date from the DHCP server automatically):

     dpkg-reconfigure tzdata
     ntpdate pool.ntp.org